grnet/snf-image-creator/docs/usage.rst

 .. code-block:: console

    $ snf-image-creator --help
    Usage: snf-image-creator [options] <input_media>

    Options:
      --version             show program's version number and exit -h, --help            show this help message and exit -o FILE, --outfile=FILE
                            dump image to FILE
      -f, --force           overwrite output files if they exist -s, --silent          output only errors
      -u FILENAME, --upload=FILENAME
                            upload the image to pithos with name FILENAME -r IMAGENAME, --register=IMAGENAME
                            register the image with ~okeanos as IMAGENAME -m KEY=VALUE, --metadata=KEY=VALUE
                            add custom KEY=VALUE metadata to the image -t TOKEN, --token=TOKEN
+                           use this authentication token when
+                           uploading/registering images
+     -a URL, --authentication-url=URL
+                           use this authentication URL when uploading/registering
+                           images
+     -c CLOUD, --cloud=CLOUD
-                         use this token when uploading/registering images
+                           use this saved cloud account to authenticate against a cloud when uploading/registering images
-                         [Default: None]
-   --print-sysprep       print the available enabled and disabled system
-                         preparation operations for this input media --enable-sysprep=SYSPREP
+     --print-sysprep       print the enabled and disabled system preparation operations for this input media
+     --enable-sysprep=SYSPREP
                            run SYSPREP operation on the input media --disable-sysprep=SYSPREP
                            prevent SYSPREP operation from running on the input media
-   --no-sysprep          don't perform any system preparation operation --no-shrink           don't shrink the image --public              register image with cyclades as public --tmpdir=DIR          create large temporary image files under DIR
+     --no-sysprep          don't perform any system preparation operation --no-shrink           don't shrink any partition
+     --public              register image with cyclades as public --tmpdir=DIR          create large temporary image files under DIR

 Most input options are self-describing.
 If you want to save a local copy of the image you create, provide a filename using the *-o* option.
-To upload the image to *pithos+*, provide a valid authentication token using *-t* and a filename using *-u*.
+To upload the image to *pithos+*, provide valid cloud API access info (by either using a token with *-t* and a URL with *-a* pair or a cloud name with *-c*) and a filename using *-u*.
 If you also want to register the image with *~okeanos*, in addition to *-u* provide a registration name using *-r*.
 All images are registered as *private*.
 Only the user that registers the image can create